 The research of the Department is multidisciplinary and translational.
 It ranges from basic studies on the genetics and molecular mechanisms underlying neuropsychiatric disorders to clinical research on best practices in treatment, including innovative uses of cognitive behavioral therapy, telemedicine and novel pharmacological and psychotherapeutics.
 You can acquaint yourself with the research of the Department by clicking Research Council, which includes the links to research centers and programs, and to the websites of individual investigators.

 Our educational programs are similarly broad and multidisciplinary.
 They focus on educating trainees including undergraduates, medical students, doctoral students in psychology, neuroscience and pharmacology, as well as those from various graduate and postdoctoral programs.
-We have an outstanding Adult Psychiatry Residency-Training, Combined Psychiatry / Family Medicine Residency, Child & Adolescent Psychiatry as well as Geriatric Psychiatry Clinical Fellowship programs.
+We have an outstanding Adult Psychiatry Residency-Training, Combined Psychiatry / Family Medicine Residency, Child & Adolescent Psychiatry as well as Geriatric Psychiatry Clinical Fellowship and The Psychosomatic Medicine Fellowship programs.
 Our San Diego State University/University of California, San Diego (SDSU/UCSD) Joint Doctoral Program (JDP) in clinical psychology, is regularly rated as one of the best in the country, with graduates who have become leaders in their fields.
-We also have many specialized training programs, some of which are supported by the National Institutes of Health, such as our UCSD Research Fellowship in Biological Psychiatry & Neuroscience, Geriatric Psychiatry Research Fellowship, Research Residency Program, training programs in HIV/AIDS (Training in Research on Addictions in Interdisciplinary NeuroAIDS (TRAIN) and Interdisciplinary Research Fellowship in NeuroAIDS (IRFN)), and many others listed under our Psychiatry Education & Training (PET) Council.
+We also have many specialized training programs, some of which are supported by the National Institutes of Health, such as our UCSD Research Fellowship in Biological Psychiatry & Neuroscience, Geriatric Psychiatry Research Fellowship, Research Residency Program, training programs in HIV/AIDS (Training in Research on Addictions in Interdisciplinary NeuroAIDS (TRAIN), Interdisciplinary Research Fellowship in NeuroAIDS (IRFN)) and many others listed under our Psychiatry Education & Training (PET) Council.

 Our clinical programs span continuity of care from acute and emergency treatment, in-patient hospitalization, partial and intensive outpatient programs to general outpatient services, and various specialized services (e.g., for Eating Disorders, Obsessive-Compulsive Disorder, Treatment Resistant Depression, Early Onset Psychosis, Geriatrics, Maternal Mental Health, PTSD, Chronic Pain and Tele-Psychiatry).
 By going to our Clinical Council page you will be able to access descriptions and contact information for these programs.